PrivSec-dev/privsec.dev/content/posts/linux/Choosing Your Desktop Linux Distribution/index.md

 [Aeon](https://microos.opensuse.org/) has a relatively small set of base packages (thus lowering the attack surface) and mounts the running BTRFS subvolume as read-only.
 Updates are applied package by package to a new BTRFS snapshot before the system is rebooted to the new subvolume.
 This allows the rollback process to be relatively easy just like on Fedora Atomic Desktops.

 {{< youtube id="jcl_4Vh6qP4">}}

-### Whonix

-[Whonix](https://www.whonix.org/) is a distribution focused on anonymity based on [Kicksecure](https://www.whonix.org/wiki/Kicksecure).
-It is meant to run as two virtual machines: a “Workstation” and a Tor “Gateway.”
-All communications from the Workstation must go through the Tor gateway.
-This means that even if the Workstation is compromised by malware of some kind, the true IP address remains hidden.
-It is currently the best solution that I know of if your threat model requires anonymity.

-Some of its features include Tor Stream Isolation, [keystroke anonymization](https://www.whonix.org/wiki/Keystroke_Deanonymization#Kloak), [boot clock randomization](https://www.kicksecure.com/wiki/Boot_Clock_Randomization), [encrypted swap](https://github.com/Whonix/swap-file-creator), hardened boot parameters, and hardened kernel settings.
-One downside of Whonix is that it still inherits outdated packages with lots of downstream patching from Debian.
-It would be better if Whonix gets reimplemented on top of a more sensible base like SecureBlue, although no such system publicly exists yet.

-Although Whonix is best used [in conjunction with Qubes](https://www.whonix.org/wiki/Qubes/Why_use_Qubes_over_other_Virtualizers), Qubes-Whonix has [various disadvantages](https://forums.whonix.org/t/qubes-whonix-security-disadvantages-help-wanted/8581) when compared to other hypervisors.